← All US Sales Tax Rates

 References & Sources

 Rates last verified January 2026.
-Wyoming sales tax rates and thresholds can change β€” always confirm current figures with the Wyoming Department of Revenue before filing or invoicing.
+Wyoming sales tax rates and thresholds change over time β€” always confirm current figures with the Wyoming Department of Revenue before filing or invoicing.
 This tool is for estimation and educational purposes only and is not tax, legal, or accounting advice.

 J